Seafood mislabelling: Substituting escolar for tuna

 Escolar is commonly substituted for tuna in sushi restaurants.
 Escolar, which is much less expensive than tuna, is a fish with a diet high in wax esters.
-Since these wax esters are not digestible, these wax esters have a laxative effect in humans.
+Since these wax esters are not digestible, they have a laxative effect in humans.
 The laxative effect is not merely an inconvenience, but can be very serious.
-Although not affecting all people, the wax esters are indigestible in humans and to those susceptible can cause constipation, followed by severe oily diarrhea (keriorrhoea), rapid loose bowel movements, with onset 30 minutes to 36 hours after consumption.
+Although not affecting all people, the wax esters are indigestible in humans and to those susceptible can cause constipation, followed by severe oily diarrhea (keriorrhea), rapid loose bowel movements, with onset 30 minutes to 36 hours after consumption.
 In fact, the FDA recommends, "Escolar should not be marketed in interstate commerce" and the Hawaiian Legislature is considering legislation to ban escolar for the same reasons.
-However, multiple studies have shown that a sushi restaurant advertising a "white tuna" is more likely to be selling escolar than any fish allowed to be labeled as "tuna" according to the FDA., In the US, 'white tuna' is identified as albacore tuna (Thunnus alalunga) by the US Food and Drug Administration.
+However, multiple studies have shown that a sushi restaurant advertising a "white tuna" is more likely to be selling escolar than any fish allowed to be labeled as "tuna" according to the FDA.
+In the US, 'white tuna' is identified as albacore tuna (Thunnus alalunga) by the US Food and Drug Administration.